rolling-scopes-school/react-native-course/react/homework.md

 ### What should be done:

-1. Create a component with form in a new separate div tag.
+1. Create a component with form in a new div tag with id "form-component".
 2. Form should be implemented using uncontrolled components.
 3. Add functionality to your app:
    +  Collect information through a form